isabella232/katacoda-scenarios-8/quick-wins-lab-1/step2.md

 ## Task

-Start by making sure the node is  still up:

-`docker exec -it scyllaU nodetool status`{{execute}}

-Next, run a CQL shell:

-`docker exec -it scyllaU cqlsh`{{execute}}

-Create a keyspace called “mykeyspace”:
+You should be in CQL Shell after completing the previous step.
+Next, Create a keyspace called “mykeyspace”:

 `CREATE KEYSPACE mykeyspace WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1};`{{execute}}